xlxs4/xlxs4.github.io/notes/esa-design-booster/index.md

 ## Space Biology Payload Challenges

-- Miniaturization of cell culturing instrumentation
+- Miniaturization of cell culturing instrumentation.
-- Ensuring biocompatibility of payload materials
+- Ensuring biocompatibility of payload materials.
-- Regulating temperature and pressure to decouple cell survival-behavior from other space stressors (e.g. radiation)
+- Regulating temperature and pressure to decouple cell survival-behavior from other space stressors (e.g. radiation).
-- Using methods for autonomous measurements (e.g. spectroscopy, microscopy)
+- Using methods for autonomous measurements (e.g. spectroscopy, microscopy).
-- Preparing predictable long-term biological sample storage methods before launch
+- Preparing predictable long-term biological sample storage methods before launch.
-- Engineering reliable readouts for cell viability/metabolism
+- Engineering reliable readouts for cell viability/metabolism.
-- Standardization of common wet lab methods to meet space engineering requirements/procedures
+- Standardization of common wet lab methods to meet space engineering requirements/procedures.

-## Other teams
+## Teams

+12 teams developing a CubeSat were shortlisted in the "Training and Selection" phase:

 - [6S](https://polispace.it/6s-cubesat-project/) by PoliSpace: flight-proof and characterize solar cells and structural battery payloads.
-  From Italy, 1U
+  From Italy, 1U.
-- AlbaSat - Italy
+- AlbaSat - Italy.
-- ANTAUES - Portugal
+- ANTAUES - Portugal.
 - [Astrojam](https://www.nottingham.ac.uk/aerospace/space/student-space-programme/missions/index.aspx) by the Aerospace department of the University of Nottingham: GNSS interference mapping and characterization payload.
-  From UK
+  From UK.
 - [BioSat](https://orbitntnu.com/biosat/) by [Orbit NTNU](https://orbitntnu.com/): sustain a plan in \abbr{title="Sun-Synchronous Orbit", abbr="SSO"} (400-600km).
-  From Norway
+  From Norway.
 - [BIXO](https://uvigospacelab.space/en/bixo/) by [UVigo SpaceLab](https://uvigospacelab.space/en/): probe quorum sensing in bacteria inside millifluidic cards.
-  From Spain, 2U
+  From Spain, 2U.
 - [Estigia](https://www.upv.es/noticias-upv/noticia-13869-pluton-upv-es.html) by the Valencia Polytechnic University: AI chatbot for the public to communicate with the satellite.
-  From Spain, 2U
+  From Spain, 2U.
 - [LEDSAT 2](https://www.s5lab.space/) from [S5Lab](Sapienza Space Systems and Space Surveillance Laboratory) - Italy
 - [ROSPIN-SAT-1](https://rospin.org/rospin-sat-1/) by [ROSPIN](https://rospin.org/): monitor Romania's health vegetation status.
-  From Romania, 3U
+  From Romania, 3U.
 - [SAGE](https://aris-space.ch/sage-2022/) by [ARIS](https://aris-space.ch/): generate milli-gravity and probe its impact on the senescence of primary cell lines.
   From Switzerland.
 - [ST3LLAR-Sat1 BOIRA](https://aero.uc3m.es/the-st3llarsat1-boira-has-been-shortlisted-by-esa-for-its-fys-design-booster-program/) by [UC3M](https://www.uc3m.es/home): measure atmospheric humidity primarily in European regions.
-  From Spain, 2U
+  From Spain, 2U.
 - [TRACE](https://tudsat.space/section/cubesat/) by [TUDSAT](https://tudsat.space/): test retroreflector-based satellite identification strategies.
-  From Germany, 1U
+  From Germany, 1U.

+Having the chat to get to chat with some of the people working in these projects was a great experience.
+It made me especially happy to see that more research groups are trying to take a jab at developing a satellite that will host a biology payload for in-orbit experiments!
+We've maintained communication with some of the teams and I'm eager to see what they'll announce during their upcoming \abbr{title="Preliminary Design Review", abbr="PDR"}.

 ## Outro